The Astros could be the villains these baseball playoffs need

 “I feel like baseball has lagged behind in terms of creating a gripping narrative,” said McHugh, a veteran right-hander who hosts “The Twelve Six Podcast.”

 “And what you need for those things are heroes and villains.
-We see it basketball, we see it in football, we even see it in soccer, in hockey,” McHugh continued.
+We see it in basketball, we see it in football, we even see it in soccer, in hockey,” McHugh continued.
 “All these sports, I don’t know whether it comes more natural or what it is.
 But in baseball, I feel like we have a unique opportunity right now to really create a gripping narrative.”

 Well, here it is.